Amp Fiddler: Career

 Fiddler received a Kresge Artist Fellowship in 2020.

 Fiddler was credited with introducing hip-hop producer J Dilla to the Akai MPC sampling drum machine and also to A Tribe Called Quest member Q-Tip, who introduced the young Dilla into the music industry world.

 In regard to Dilla's memory, Fiddler said:

 The first beat he played for me he looped the whole track from cassette player to cassette player.
 There were a few drops, but for the most part it was pretty damn precise.
 So I told him he needs to go home and separate all the samples to load into the MPC, and he came back with all the samples separated and mapped out exactly how he wanted it.
 As time went on, he got better and better.
 He used to come by the crib to get on the MPC and he would work on it for three or four hours at a time.
 He used to have a big smile on his face, because he was so excited after finishing a beat.

 Personal life, illness, and death

 Fiddler married Tombi Stewart in 2023.
 He had a son from a previous relationship.

 Following ongoing health issues and recovery from surgery in 2022, a fundraiser was arranged for Fiddler in Detroit on December 10, 2023, to help cover his medical expenses.
 He died from cancer at Henry Ford Hospital in Detroit on December 18, 2023, at the age of 65.

+Legacy

+Fiddler's influence on Detroit music continues with Camp Amp.
+A group led by Tombi Stewart aimed towards fostering musical collaboration and mentorship for upcoming Detroit artists.

+On May 16, 2025, Revere street (the street he grew up on) was renamed in his honor to Amp Fiddler Ave.